Keepsake at the Old Red Lion

 Perhaps Broadbent is too much on edge and Rose is slightly weaker in her performance but both are poignant and they won’t disappoint when the intensity of the act most requires it.
 If anything, Gregory Beam’s Keepsake commands intrigue and its staging at the Old Red Lion has great potential.

-Keepsake is on at the Old Red Lion Theatre until 25th January 2014, for further information or to book visit here.
+Keepsake is on at the Old Red Lion Theatre until 25th January 2014.
+For further information or to book visit the theatre’s website here.

 Watch the teaser trailer for Keepsake here: